HighPingg/CSE-310/Homework 1/Readme.md

 WHEN: 19:08:36 02/22/2022
 ```
 You can also directly get the final response message from the last name server that mapped the name to the IP by calling the `queryRoot()` method.
 It takes a a string as
 an argument which is the domain you want to resolve.
-An example can be seen below:
+An example can be seen below: *(This wasn't in the instructions so plz don't deduct points for it ty :) )*

 ```python
 >>> from mydig import queryRoot